kristinezheng/kristinezheng.github.io/gleanings.md

 * "Should we try to discipline our desires?
 No!
 No!!" - [Kathy Chow](https://thepointmag.com/examined-life/on-loving-white-boys/)
 * "Every great and original writer, in proportion as he is great and original, must himself create the taste by which he is to be relished." - William Wordsworth
 * "There are worlds within worlds within worlds" - [description of On Looking by A. H.](https://www.simonandschuster.com/books/On-Looking/Alexandra-Horowitz/9781439191262)
+* "A writer, like a cinematographer, manipulates the viewer's perspective on an ongoing story, with the verbal equivalents of camera angles and quick cuts"-- sense of style, pinker

 # to be parsed